 Under the new statute and the Wisconsin Center District bylaws, WCD is governed by an unpaid, seventeen-member Board of Directors appointed by the Governor, Milwaukee County Executive, City of Milwaukee Mayor and City of Milwaukee Common Council President.
 The current Wisconsin Center District Board of Directors consists of:

-Mr. Scott Neitzel, Wisconsin Secretary of Administration, Chairman
+Ms. Ellen Nowak, Wisconsin Secretary of Administration, Chairwoman

 Mr. Jason Allen, Foley & Lardner